MoseleyBioinformaticsLab/nmrstarlib/README.rst

    * As a library for accessing and manipulating data stored in NMR-STAR and CIF formatted files.
-   * As a command-line tool to convert between NMR-STAR/CIF format and its equivalent JSONized NMR-STAR/CIF format, to create a large number of simulated peak lists, and also to visualize chemical shift data.
+   * As a command-line tool to convert between NMR-STAR/CIF format and its equivalent JSONized NMR-STAR/CIF format, to create a large number of simulated peak lists, and also to visualize chemical shift data from NMR-STAR formatted files.

 Citation
 ~~~~~~~~